 Her clients included; FA Premier League, FIFA, International Olympic Committee, International Rugby Board, the All England Lawn Tennis & Croquet Club, Tennis Australia, the Royal & Ancient Golf Club of St Andrews, the PGA European Tour, the United States Golf Association, the PGA of America, Manchester United Football Club and Rolex.
 Lucy oversaw the distribution, marketing and release of a diverse group of titles across a wide range of genres - from fitness to comedy, from sporting event highlights and profiles to historical documentaries.
 For example: Tiger – the official 3-part series on the life and career of Tiger Woods, Play Like Champions – The Official Manchester United Skills Series, The History of The Wimbledon Championships, The In-Colour series, Muhammad Ali – Through the Eyes of the World, Own Goals & Gaffs with Mark & Lard, Ashtanga Yoga with Antonia Kidman.

 These titles were distributed through customers like Universal Pictures, Warner Vision, BBC Worldwide, Buena Vista, Lace International, Fremantle and Contender.

 In 2005, Lucy moved to Octagon CSI as Vice-President Head of Global DVD, Inflight, Footage and Archive Sales.
-There, her clients included; The Football Association, The Football League, SANZAR (South African, New Zealand and Australian Rugby) and the England & Wales Cricket Board.
+There, her clients included; The Football Association, The Football League, SANZAR (South African, New Zealand and Australian Rugby) and the England & Wales Cricket Board, Spafax and Inflight Productions.

-At BAMI Lucy looks after Sales, Representation, Events/Communication as well as the Finance and Administration.
-She also handles the publicity for Stewart in his role as an author.
+At BAMI Lucy looks after Sales, Representation, Events/Communication, Finance & Administration.
+She also helps with publicity work for Stewart in his role as an author.